SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/INSIGHTS.md

 - `forwarding.otelConfigBackup` → pod-1
 - `forwarding.otelConfigMonitor` → pod-2

-The chart renders them into a single Secret under per-index keys (`otel-config-0/1/2.yaml`) and each pod mounts its own via `subPathExpr` keyed on the pod index.
+The chart renders them into a single Secret under per-pod keys (`otel-config-<release>-pubsubplus-<ordinal>.yaml`) and each pod mounts its own via `subPathExpr` keyed on the pod name (`metadata.name`, available on all Kubernetes versions).
 A node with an empty per-node value falls back to `forwarding.otelConfig`, so you can also set just one or two of them. `logsConfig` is always shared across all nodes.

 Because these values are whole files, load them with `--set-file` instead of pasting